 - We are protected by the power of God through faith for a salvation ready to be revealed in the last time I Peter 1:5

-Author's note: If you enjoyed this post, I also recommend Drifting Away.
+Author's note: If you enjoyed this post, I also recommend Drifting Away, The Apostasy Parables, and If -- A Picture Paints a Thousand Words.
 You may also like the other posts in this blog available through the Home page.
 You may also access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?